Agriculture

 Water Conservation: Rainwater harvesting helps reduce water runoff, as the water is collected in tanks or reservoirs.
 This ensures water conservation, which can be used for various required activities.

-Increased Water Availability: when the rainwater is harvested and stored, it can be used according to the need without relying on other water sources.
+Increased Water Availability: When the rainwater is harvested and stored, it can be used according to the need without relying on other water sources.

 Reduced Soil Erosion: When the rainwater is harvested, it helps stop soil erosion by reducing water runoff.